ArthurLaks/Lempel-Ziv/README.md

+This repository contains an implementation of the Lempel-Ziv-Welch compression algorithm in Haskell.
+The purpose of the project was to reinforce my understanding of functional programming by writing a non-trivial program in a purely functional language.

 The Algorithm
 ====

-This repository contains an implementation of the LZ78 compression algorithm.
-[Here](https://en.wikipedia.org/wiki/LZ77_and_LZ78) is a description of the algorithm.
+This repository contains an implementation of a variant of the Lempel-Ziv-Welch compression algorithm.
+[Here](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch) is a description of the algorithm.

 This implementation uses a 16-bit index, yielding a dictionary of 65,535 entries.
 The dictionary is prefilled with 256 entries, one for each